Differences in bible translations

 Textual variants

 Many textual variants exist, especially in the New Testament.
-Most of them are minor and neglectable, but there are a few that changes the meaning of the text.
-Therefore, some denominations wrote their own translations based on the textual variants they favour.
+Many of those have no significant change in the meaning of the text and can be ignored.
+However, there are a few variants that has a significant impact on the meaning.
+Therefore, some denominations wrote their own bible translations based on the textual variants they favour.